Here are five reasons why meeting planners choose Rapid City to make a BIG impression with their meetings and conventions attendees!

 GROUPS ENJOY DOWNTOWN RAPID CITY

 Downtown Rapid City offers diverse culinary experiences, unique attractions and more all within walking distance.
-Groups love exploring and taking pictures with the Native American artifacts and artwork at Prairie Edge Trading Company & Galleries, walking through the colorful cultural wall art seen in Art Alley, along with standing face-to-face with the statues that make-up the City of Presidents.
+Groups love exploring and taking pictures with the Native American artwork at Prairie Edge Trading Company & Galleries, walking through the colorful art that brings Art Alley to life, along with standing face-to-face with the statues that make-up the City of Presidents.

 THE CULTURALLY RICH HISTORY INSPIRES ATTENDEES